 - Encouragement of authors to retain rights to their work

-Since the University Libraries have limited financial support for this fund, the following criteria have been created to allow as many eligible individuals as possible to participate in open access publishing.
+Because this fund is limited, the following criteria have been created to allow as many eligible individuals as possible to participate in open access publishing.
 Please read the following eligibility criteria carefully.
-If you have any questions, contact Jaime Schumacher, Director of Scholarly Communications.
+If you have any questions, contact Jaime Schumacher, Sr. Director, Digital Collections & Scholarship.

-Open Access Publishing Funds are available to Northern Illinois University faculty, including non-tenure track faculty, and enrolled graduate students.
-Only one author per article may apply.
-An author may receive funding once each fiscal year (July to June).
+- Open Access Publishing Funds are available to: Northern Illinois University faculty and research staff, including non-tenure track faculty and enrolled graduate students.

-Disbursement is determined on a first come, first serve basis, and is dependent upon availability of funds and the application's compliance with all eligibility criteria.
+- Disbursement is determined on a first-come-first-served basis, and is dependent upon availability of funds and the application's compliance with all eligibility criteria.

 Choosing where to publish is an individual decision and should be based on a clear understanding of the advantages and disadvantages the publishing venue may present to the author's career development.
-We trust that NIU authors will assess the impact of the publishing venue and consult with a department chair, mentor or senior colleague when appropriate.
+We encourage NIU authors to assess the impact of the publishing venue and consult with a department chair, mentor or senior colleague when appropriate.

 To be considered eligible for OA Publishing Funds, a journal/publisher must meet the majority of the following requirements:

-- Be fully Open Access, that is, it does not charge readers or their institutions for unfettered access to the peer-reviewed articles that it publishes
+- Fully Open Access (that is, it does not charge readers or their institutions for access to the peer-reviewed articles that it publishes)

-- Be listed in the Directory of Open Access Journals (unless the journal is too new for DOAJ eligibility)
+- Preferably, the journal should be listed in the Directory of Open Access Journals (unless the journal is too new for DOAJ eligibility)

 Currently, all of the major open-access publishers satisfy these conditions, including BioMed Central, Public Library of Science (PLoS), and Hindawi, as do many other smaller open access publishers.

-Once an application for OA Publishing Funds is submitted, it will be reviewed by the Steering Group to determine that all eligibility requirements are met.
+Once an application for open access publishing is submitted, it will be reviewed by representatives from the funding divisions (see above) to determine that all eligibility requirements are met.
 Upon approval, the applicant will be notified, via email, of the award along with instructions for processing the payment of OA publication fees.

 Deposit in Huskie Commons

 Acceptance of Open Access Publishing Funds requires the submission of the supported article to Northern Illinois University's digital repository, Huskie Commons, within three months of publication for its long-term preservation and collocation with other author, department, college, and university scholarship.
 Instructions on how to deposit articles into Huskie Commons can be found here.
-Questions about Huskie Commons can be directed to Jaime Schumacher, Director, Scholarly Communication.
+Questions about Huskie Commons can be directed to Jaime Schumacher, Sr. Director, Digital Collections & Scholarship.